 Infrastructure Location Scope of Proposed Works East-west collector roads To be constructed by adjacent development at the time of development or by Council in accordance with its Servicing Strategy.
 Consideration to be given to the inclusion of this road in the Area 13 Local Roads Contribution with the next review of Council's Contribution Plan for Roads.
 Perimeter roads To be constructed by adjacent development at the time of development or by Council in accordance with its Servicing Strategy.
-Consideration to be given to the inclusion of this road in the Area 13 Local Roads Contribution with the next review of Council's Contribution Plan for Roads.
-Water Supply Existing 300mm water main - John Oxley Drive Where adjacent development, road or intersection construction impacts upon this water main, the developer will be required to upgrade that portion of the main to 450mm.
-North-south collector road New mains to be constructed by Council in conjunction with the north-south collector road and in accordance with Council's Servicing Strategy.
+Consideration to be given to the inclusion of this road in the Area 13 Local Roads Contribution with the next review of Council's Contribution Plan for Roads. water main - construction impacts construction impacts upon this water main, the developer will be required to upgrade that portion of the main to North-south collector road New mains to be constructed by Council in conjunction with the north-south collector road and in accordance with Council's Servicing Strategy.
 Sewer Thrumster SPS No.3 The adjacent development will be required to construct the 'Thrumster SPS No.3', including associated rising and gravity mains.
 Reclaimed water All areas A reclaimed water pipe network is to be constructed in conjunction with all development.
 Connection to Council's reservoir is to be in accordance with Council's Development Servicing Plan.
 Storm water All areas All development areas are to be serviced by catchment based end of line bio-filtration system constructed by the developer as part of any development.